Word Meanings - VOLUBLE - Book Publishers vocabulary database

 To turn again. - MISGROUND

-OFries. thwinga, twinga, dwinga, to constrain, D. dwingen, OS. thwingan, G. zwingen, OHG. dwingan, thwingan, to press, oppress, overcome, Icel. þvinga, Sw. tvinga to subdue, constrain, Dan. twinge, and AS. þün to press, OHG. duhen, and probably - INHABITATE
+OFries. thwinga, twinga, dwinga, to constrain, D. dwingen, OS. thwingan, G. zwingen, OHG. dwingan, thwingan, to press, oppress, overcome, Icel. þvinga, Sw. tvinga to subdue, constrain, Dan. twinge, and AS. þün to press, OHG. duhen, and probably - COHABITER

 A cohabitant.
 Hobbes. - BROKEN WIND

-The heaves. - GROUNDWORK
+The heaves. - THICK WIND

 A defect of respiration in a horse, that is unassociated with noise in breathing or with the signs of emphysema. - UNDERGROUND INSURANCE

-Wildcat insurance. - INHABITATIVENESS
+Wildcat insurance. - GROUNDWORK

 1. Of, pertaining to, done or occuring in, the night; as, nocturnal darkness, cries, expedition, etc.; -- opposed to Ant: diurnal.
 Dryden.
-2. Having a habit of seeking food or moving about at night; as, nocturnal birds and insects.
+2. Having a habit of seeking food or moving about at night; as, nocturnal birds and insects. - INHABITATIVENESS